rage/programming-23/data/part-9/1-objects-and-references.md

 You might think this would be solved by just declaring attributes where they are used, _outside_ the constructor, but this results in a situation where the attributes accessible through an object are dependent on _which methods have been executed_.
 In the previous part we saw that the advantage of declaring attributes in the constructor is that all instances of the class will then have the exact same attributes.
 If this is not the case, using different instances of the class can easily lead to errors.

-In conclusion, if you need helper variables for use within a single method, the correct way to do it is _without_ `self`:
+In conclusion, if you need helper variables for use within a single method, the correct way to do it is _without_ `self`.
+To make your code easier to understand, also use informative variable names:

 ```python
 class Vocabulary: